Protection motivation theory: History

-Theory

 Threat-appraisal process

 The threat appraisal process consists of both the severity and vulnerability of the situation.
 It focuses on the source of the threat and factors that increase or decrease likelihood of maladaptive behaviours.
-Severity refers to the degree of harm from the unhealthy behavior.
-Vulnerability is the probability that one will experience harm.
-Another aspect of the threat appraisal is rewards.
-Rewards refer to the positive aspects of starting or continuing the unhealthy behavior.
-To calculate the amount of threat experienced take the combination of both the severity and vulnerability, and then subtract the rewards.
-Threat appraisal refers to children's evaluation of the degree to which an event has significant implications for their well-being.
-Theoretically, threat appraisal is related to Lazaraus' concept of primary appraisal, particularly to the way in which the event threatens the child's commitments, goals, or values.
-Threat appraisal is differentiated from the evaluation of stressfulness or impact of the event in that is assesses what is threatened, rather than simply the degree of stress or negativity of an event.
-Threat appraisal is also differentiated from negative cognitive styles, because it assesses children's reported negative appraisals for specific events in their lives rather than their typical style of responding to stressful events.
-Theoretically, higher threat appraisals should lead to negative arousal and coping and to increased psychological symptomatology.

 Coping-appraisal process

 The coping appraisal consists of the response efficacy, self-efficacy, and the response costs.
 Response efficacy is the effectiveness of the recommended behavior in removing or preventing possible harm.
 Self-efficacy is the belief that one can successfully enact the recommended behavior.
 The response costs are the costs associated with the recommended behavior.
 The amount of coping ability that one experiences is the combination of response efficacy and self-efficacy, minus the response costs.
 The coping appraisal process focuses on the adaptive responses and one's ability to cope with and avert the threat.
 The coping appraisal is the sum of the appraisals of the responses efficacy and self-efficacy, minus any physical or psychological "costs" of adopting the recommended preventive response.
-Coping Appraisal involves the individual's assessment of the response efficacy of the recommended behavior (i.e. perceived effectiveness of sunscreen in preventing premature aging) as well as one's perceived self-efficacy in carrying out the recommended actions. (i.e. confidence that one can use sunscreen consistently).
+Coping Appraisal involves the individual's assessment of the response efficacy of the recommended behavior (i.e. perceived effectiveness of sunscreen in preventing premature aging) as well as one's perceived self-efficacy in carrying out the recommended actions.

-The Threat and coping appraisal variables combine in a fairly straightforward way, although the relative emphasis may vary from topic to topic and with target population.

 In Stress, Appraisal, and Coping, Richard Lazarus states that, "studies of coping suggest that different styles of coping are related to specific health outcomes; control of anger, for example, has been implicated in hypertension.
 Three routes through which coping can affect health include the frequency, intensity, duration, and patterning of neurochemical stress reactions; using injurious substances or carrying out activities that put the person at risk; and impeding adaptive health/illness-related behavior.".